Xyrmovich/Crown-shop/documentation/SRS.md

 ### 1.1 Purpose

-The purpose of this document is build a web-application ***Crown-shop*** to selling different products and provide to user convenient way to overview entire amount of books, which shop provide to customer
+The purpose of this document is build a web-application [***Crown-shop***](https://github.com/daniil-kh/crwn-clothing) to selling different products and provide to user convenient way to overview entire amount of clothes, which shop provide to customer

 ---